Saturday November 30, 2013

 Maybe he didn't think you could ask interesting questions about “The Hunger Games.”
 But you can.
-Here's what he should have asked:
+Among them:

-- In the movie, your character, Katniss, and Josh Hutcherson's character, Peeta, are forced to put on a show for the masses.
-They are forced to “go on tour” to promote “The Hunger Games.”
-How much does what you're doing now, this promo tour, feel like that?
-In what ways does it differ?
+- In the movie, Katniss and Peeta are forced to “go on tour” to promote “The Hunger Games.”
+How much does what you're doing now feel like that?

-- How is Katniss, such a strong character in the first movie, not a pawn in everyone's game in the second?
+- How did Katniss, such a strong character in the first movie, become a pawn in everyone's game in the second?